Searching for the Truth – My Trip to Hungary

 After working relentlessly to get my book “Georgina – Holocaust Memoirs” recognised, I wanted more.
 What I mean to say is that it was not enough for it to be a best seller on Amazon.
 I wanted my message to be accepted en-masse, and to change the lives of as many people as possible!

-At that moment, I realised that I would have to travel to Hungary for factual information, to help Jay provide more realistic settings for the play.
+I wanted to showcase my mother’s story on stage.
+It was at that moment that I realised that I would have to travel to Hungary for factual information, to provide more realistic settings for the play.
 I also wanted concrete evidence that what I had written in the book “Georgina – Holocaust Memoirs” really was a true story.

 So I booked a flight to Hungary!
 I never compiled an itinerary (so typical of me; just do it!).

 From Australia to Hungary